LDAP Settings

 LDAP integration setup page showing configuration fields for connecting to an LDAP server.
 The form includes fields such as Host (ldaps://ldap.qmetry.com), Base DN (dc=qmetry,dc=com), Bind DN, Password, and user attribute mappings (Data Attribute, First Name Attribute, Last Name Attribute, Email Attribute).
 Additional options include Active status, Default Access Type, and buttons to Test, Save, Reset, or Remove the configuration.

-Provide the details mentioned below to configure LDAP settings:
+3. Provide the below details to configure LDAP settings:

 • Host: The URL contains the IP of the machine where the LDAP server is configured and the universal LDAP port number 389 in the following format: